Movies Like Harry Potter

 The Golden Compass will be the second movie from this list that stars a girl.
 It’s no surprise that this movie is also based on a bestselling and award-winning novel (the first story in Philip Pullman’s His Dark Materials trilogy).
 Lyra, a 12-year-old girl, journeys to the far North to rescue her friend and other kidnapped children from a mysterious organization.
 If you are looking for a visually great inspiring movie that has a lot to say, check out this one!

 9. Bridge to Terabithia

-This is the story of the powerful imagination that brings to life the magical world; the story that includes themes about loneliness, family relationships, class differences and a lot of other mature themes.
-Bridge to Terabithia is entertaining for the whole family but and for anyone who wants to get lost in a magical movie for a little while.
+This is the story of how powerful imagination can bring to life the magical world; the story that includes themes about loneliness, family relationships, class differences and a lot of other mature themes.
+Bridge to Terabithia is entertaining for the whole family and for anyone who wants to get lost in a magical movie for a little while.

 10. The Water Horse: Legend of the Deep

 This is one more movie that tells the story of a 12-year-old boy.
 The boy finds an interesting egg on the beach and decides to bring it home.
 He protects the mysterious egg, not realizing the Loch Ness Monster («Water Horse») will soon hatch out of it.
 The boy cares for the water horse; they grow a strong relationship together, but it gets more difficult to hide the mythical Scottish creature as it grows bigger and bigger every single day…